JacksonKuo/blog/_posts/2025-8-17-chainguard-repair-local-pipeline.markdown

 {:toc}

 # Problem Statement
+Let's migrate our base images to Chainguard.
+This problem can be further broken down into:

+Step 1: Repair my local build pipeline

 After not running my local cluster build for a while, I reran my Makefile and had errors.
 Let's fix this shit...

 #### Problem 1 - .zprofile